gtrixic/lets-meat-up/README.md

 All the information entered is recorded into the UserAccounts database using Firebase.

-“Full Name”, “Username” and “Sexual Preference” uses EditText (Plain Text), “Password” and “Re-enter Password” uses EditText (Password), “Email” uses EditText (Email), “Gender” uses spinner, and “DOB” uses EditText (Date).
+“Full Name” and “Username” uses EditText (Plain Text), “Password” and “Re-enter Password” uses EditText (Password), “Email” uses EditText (Email), “Gender” uses spinner, and “DOB” uses EditText (Date).
 The “Previous Page Button” and the “Next Page Button” are ImageButtons.

 ![](https://lh6.googleusercontent.com/lohr8Cvh6WkXekMqEed_UIBfmaPyKfBTKpRNEZa3Lmd2ermr49q7sLLwAOBSyRsfDTlLlgdJzQ39u3rAsusVygei1syfEuAW2iICdAaR)

 **Sign-Up (Create User Page 2)**

-In this page, the user will be prompted to add a profile picture for their account.
+In this page, the user can choose to add a profile picture for their account.
 They can press the “Next Page” Button to go to Create User Page 3 after doing so.

-The profile picture will be added to the UserAccount database using Firebase and SQLite.
+The profile picture will be added to the UserAccount database using Firebase.

 The “Previous Page Button” and the “Next Page Button” are ImageButtons.